How To Treat ADHD: A Treatment Option Guide

 Can ADHD be cured or only treated?

-While there may be no definitive cure for ADHD, treatment can reduce symptom severity and make it easier to manage the condition.
+While there is no cure for ADHD, treatment can reduce symptom severity and make it easier to manage daily life.
 Many people who struggle with ADHD can lead successful lives because of their treatment plans.

 Behavior therapy is an effective treatment for younger children with ADHD that can help improve a child’s self-control and minimize disruptive behavior.
 Behavior therapy seeks to identify the behaviors that are most challenging at home and at school.
 Then, a therapist will work with the child’s parents in creating a structured behavioral therapy plan that hopefully provides a significant impact on the child’s behavior.